Family dog by day and bomb sniffer by night, the Golden Labrador has the best of both worlds.

 The Golden Labrador Puppies – Before You Buy…

-In order to ensure that you’re fully prepared to take on such a responsibility, test yourself with the following questions.
+To ensure that you’re fully prepared to take on such a responsibility, test yourself with the following questions.

 - Can I afford a Golden Labrador puppy?